awk Programs

 statement unconditionally prints the replacement text, which is not correct.

-However, if the file did not end in text that matches RS
+However, if the file did not end in text that matches RS, RT

 printf